Holt v. Hobbs

 Holt v.
-Hobbs, 574 U.S. 352 (2015), was an American legal case in which the Supreme Court unanimously ruled that an Arkansas prison policy which prohibited a Muslim prisoner from growing a short beard in accordance with his religious beliefs violated the Religious Land Use and Institutionalized Persons Act (RLUIPA).
+Hobbs, 574 U.S. 352 (2015), was a United States Supreme Court case in which the Court unanimously ruled that an Arkansas prison policy which prohibited a Muslim prisoner from growing a short beard in accordance with his religious beliefs violated the Religious Land Use and Institutionalized Persons Act (RLUIPA).

 Background

 Gregory Holt (also known as Abdul Maalik Muhammad) was a prisoner in the Arkansas Department of Corrections.
 Holt was also a Muslim who believed, based on hadith, that his faith obliged him to leave his beard entirely uncut.
 However, Arkansas policy prohibited inmates to grow any beards (except to a length of a quarter inch when medically required).

 Holt requested an exemption from the no-beards policy through the prison grievance process.
 Based upon a case ordering California officials to allow Muslim prisoners to grow a half-inch beard, Holt requested permission to grow a half-inch beard only, as a "compromise".
 His request was rejected.